 |Soy Sauce, dark||About 6 table spoons.
 Adjust to taste.|

 The night before:

 - Cut pork into 3-inch long pieces the thickness of the big thumb.
-Don’t trim the fats.
+Don’t trim the fat.
 Pour in normal (or light) soy sauce, mix well, cover and refrigerate over night.

-- Soak bamboo leaves for about 12 hours.
+- Soak bamboo leaves in water for about 12 hours.
 Longer is fine.